Pacific Lutheran University: Pacific Lutheran College

 The PLC initials can still be seen on this weather vane atop Xavier Hall.

 In 1920, the school merged with Columbia College in Everett, Washington, and reopened as Pacific Lutheran College.
-The reopening of the school also saw the construction of a new building, the chapel.
+With the reopening of the school, came the construction of the chapel.
 Classes were held in the chapel until 1967.
 The chapel was also the home of Trinity Lutheran Church until the congregation built its own church in 1937.
 The school's first football team was launched in 1926.
 They were originally known as the "Greyhounds", then the "Gladiators" (although they are unofficially referred to as the "Lutes").
-That same year Polly Langlow, a member of PLC's women's basketball team, scored 270 points in 12 games setting a national record.
-A year later in 1927 the college's great musical tradition, the Choir of the West, was founded.
+Also in 1926, Polly Langlow, a member of PLC's women's basketball team, scored 270 points in 12 games setting a national record.
+In 1927, the college's great musical tradition, the Choir of the West, was founded.
 The Choir acquired its name on a trip to the Great Lakes region.

 Another merger occurred in 1929 when Spokane College, another Northwest Norwegian Lutheran school, closed.
 Its academic records were merged with PLC's, and several of its faculty members came to PLC.
 In 1937 the university acquired the golf course through a generous donation.
-The same year the cornerstone was laid for the new library.
-1939 saw the first of several visits by Norwegian royalty when Crown Prince Olav and Crown Princess Märtha came to PLC's campus.
+In 1937, the cornerstone was also laid for the library.
+The first of several visits by Norwegian royalty happened in 1939, when Crown Prince Olav and Crown Princess Märtha came to PLC's campus.